theam/eLLMental-kt/website/docs/02_getting_started.md

 ## Step 0: Create a new Kotlin application project

-This can be done using your preferred IDE or using the command line.
+This can be done using your preferred way of Kotlin project initialization.
 If you're using IntelliJ IDEA, you can follow the steps below:

 1. Open IntelliJ IDEA and click on `Create New Project`.